robjustice/a3driverutil/README.md

     Total size:  42496
 ```
+The list also displays the total size of the SOS.DRIVER file.
+This program does not do any specific size checking currently, so you will need to keep an eye on this.
+I think I have read that SOS will work with up to around 60k, but i think the System Utils will not allow you to create one this big.

 ## Extract driver code from SOS.DRIVER file
 I added this to allow a driver to be extracted from a SOS.DRIVER file.
 There are two options available here.